 Assist Bermuda with the diversification of its national revenue and strengthen the sustainable use of ocean resources for economic growth, improved livelihoods and jobs, and continued ecosystem health.

-Develop and legally adopt an enforceable, comprehensive, EEZ-wide Marine Spatial Plan designed sustainably manage resources and protect 20% of Bermuda’s waters as no-take fisheries replenishment zone.
+Develop and legally adopt an enforceable, comprehensive, EEZ-wide Marine Spatial Plan designed to sustainably manage resources and protect 20% of Bermuda’s waters as no-take fisheries replenishment zone.

 Improve fisheries management, where appropriate, and partner with stakeholders to support Bermuda’s fisheries goals through consultations, scientific research, and economic analyses.